sleeptil3/Mirror/README.md

 - JavaScript 79%: loops, math methods/randomization, array methods, combined datatypes, click event listeners, functions, timed functions, manipulating DOM, data management via arrays and Class/instances
 ___
 ## Lessons/Ongoing Issues:
-### CSS
 - I'd still like to do more with CSS and animate each instance of dialogue and narration
-- Fix issue with Kendra's dialogue that is being manually HTML'd in. its not receiving the CSS properly to look like dialogue - might need changed to H3
+- Fix bug with Kendra's dialogue that is being manually HTML'd in. its not receiving the CSS properly to look like dialogue - might need changed to H3
-- fix issue with Temis background
+- fix bug with Temis background
+- add more knowledge and riddle questions
+- add more reflex game rounds (the original intention was for it to be a simon says style. pop up a specific arrow, then have them repeat as quickly as possible